c-bertran/express-autoindex/README.md

 # express-autoindex

-`express-autoindex` produce a directory listing like Nginx, Apache, etc...
+`express-autoindex` produce a directory listing like Nginx, Apache or another, but just with express

 It takes into consideration most of the mime-types correctly, and page generation is fully customizable.